Miss World 2016

 Miss World 2016 was the 66th edition of the Miss World pageant, held at the MGM National Harbor in Oxon Hill, Maryland, United States, on 18 December 2016.

-Mireia Lalaguna of Spain crowned her successor Stephanie Del Valle of Puerto Rico at the end of the event.
+At the conclusion of the event, Mireia Lalaguna of Spain crowned her successor Stephanie Del Valle of Puerto Rico at the end of the event.
 It was the second time the Miss World pageant was held in the United States, and the second time where Puerto Rico was crowned Miss World, after Wilnelia Merced in 1975.
+The first and second runners-up was Yaritza Reyes from the Dominican Republic and Natasha Mannuela Halim from Indonesia.

 Selection of participants

 Replacements

 Camila Macías of Argentina, was crowned the new Belleza Argentina 2016 by Nadia Cerri, the national director of Belleza Argentina pageant, after Elena Roca, the original winner was dethroned for committing repeated breaches of obligations stipulated in her contract.
 Macias represented the province of Córdoba at Belleza Argentina 2016 and was the first runner-up at the pageant.

 Lebakile Mokhohlane, the original winner of Miss Lesotho 2016 pageant, declined to participate at Miss World 2016 pageant due to her study commitments, hence Rethabile Tsosane was appointed to replace Mokhohlane.
 Tsosane was the fourth runner-up at Miss Lesotho 2016 pageant and had also won the Top Model award.